 - What is our purpose?

 - What drives us?

 The beginning of the school year is a time of renewed energy and excitement, which makes it the perfect time to articulate our WHY.
 Once you have articulated your why, capture it!
 Make a visual reminder of why you teach and post it somewhere in your classroom where you can see it each morning.
 Reread your why statement each morning before students flood into your classroom.
 This daily reminder of why you teach will help you stay focused on your purpose at the start of each day.
 Start the New Year by Articulating Your WHY

 #2 Build a Learning Community Both On and Offline

-It is tempting to dive right into the curriculum given how much we have to cover in a year.
+It is tempting to dive right into the curriculum, given how much we have to cover in a year.
 I remind the teachers I coach that students will only lean into learning if they feel comfortable and safe in our classrooms.
 It is critical that we proactively develop a learning community in our physical and online spaces.

 First, we must learn our students’ names as soon as possible.
 I realize this is a challenging task for secondary teachers with 150+ students, but it makes students feel valued when we use their names.
-Last year, I shared my Time to Take a Selfie Icebreaker strategy that can help teachers put names to faces more quickly.
+Last year, I shared my Time to Take a Selfie Icebreaker strategy to help teachers put names to faces more quickly.

 - Plan Epic Icebreakers to Build Community